NianXi1020/Hoff-FinalPJ-Stochastic-volatility-model-with-mixture-of-normals-approximation/README.md

 ## Data placement

 - Place all CSVs under a directory named `2005年__20250905` that sits alongside the repo root.
-When you start Jupyter inside `notebooks/`, the default path used by the demo notebook is `../2005年__20250905`.
+When you start Jupyter from the repo root (the notebook now lives beside `sv_toolkit/`), the default path used by the demo notebook is `../2005年__20250905`.
 - Filenames are expected to start with the English contract code followed by an underscore (e.g., `AG_主力合约_1m数据.csv`, `BU_主力合约_1m数据.csv`).
 The code before the first underscore becomes the contract tag (e.g., `AG`, `BU`) used